Gordon Ramsay Crispy Skin Salmon with Confit Fennel

 • Searing Shrimp

-• HEAT 2 tablespoons of olive oil in a large sauté pan over medium-heat.
-Add shrimp cook until sear about 2 minutes.
+• HEAT 2 tablespoons of olive oil in a large sauté pan over medium heat.
+Add shrimp and cook until seared about 2 minutes.
 Remove and place aside.

 • Making Fennel Puree

 • Sauté fennel, fennel seed, 2 oz.
 Butter and salt in a pan with a lid on.
 Add lemon juice and peel to the pan.
 Continue to cook/stir till the fennel is soft with the lid on.
-Once soft take off the heat with the lid still on, blend with the extra 2 oz.
+Once soft, remove the heat with the lid still on and blend with the extra 2 oz.
 Butter.
-Finish by passing through a fine-mesh strainer
+Finish by passing through a fine-mesh strainer.

 Recipe Video